Time to chime: in celebration of transplant or donation anniversaries, patients and special guests are invited to ring the Bell of Hope and Gratitude.

 RSVP by May 20

-Join us to examine the latest progress in xenotransplantation during this in-person Transplant Research Update on May 27.
+Join the UW Health Transplant Center team to examine the latest progress in xenotransplantation during this in-person Transplant Research Update on May 27.
 It’s an exciting time of discovery — when successfully transplanting animal organs into human bodies is closer than ever to becoming an everyday reality.
-You’ll learn from UW experts about the promise and importance xenotransplantation holds and how the UW Health Transplant team is closing in on breakthroughs in the field.
+You’ll learn from UW experts about the promise and importance xenotransplantation holds and how the UW Health Transplant Center team is closing in on breakthroughs in the field.
 This is a great opportunity to gain valuable insights and an appreciation for the generosity of donors who help make such advances possible.

 Scheduled Speakers and Topics:

-• Joshua Mezrich, MD: professor and the Mark A. Fisher Chair in the Division of Transplantation at the UW’s School of Medicine and Public Health
+Joshua Mezrich, MD: professor and the Mark A. Fischer Chair in the Division of Transplantation at the UW’s School of Medicine and Public Health

-• Delve into Dr. Aufhauser’s research on how to make organs more viable for transplant through normothermic regional perfusion and xenotransplantation, and the shortage of human donor organs.
+Delve into Dr. Aufhauser’s research on how to make organs more viable for transplant through normothermic regional perfusion and xenotransplantation and learn about his work on the shortage of human donor organs.

-• Explore Dr. Foley’s study on porcine liver xenotransplant/perfusion and his research on therapies that can decrease damage and improve organ function after kidney and liver transplantation.or, retired television news anchor (WFRV–TV, Green Bay), and liver transplant recipient.
+Explore Dr. Foley’s study on porcine liver xenotransplantation/perfusion and his research on therapies that can decrease damage and improve organ function after kidney and liver transplantation.

 Location: